Ashland, VA (ASD)

-The Amtrak station in Ashland consists of a platform with a shelter.
+The Amtrak station in Ashland consists of platforms with shelters.
 Amtrak trains provide a picturesque view for passengers riding through or stopping at this small Richmond suburb and college town.
-The rails run between the two central streets, which are lined with beautiful shade trees and a variety of Colonial Revival and Queen Anne homes, college and commercial buildings.
+The rails run in a median between the two central streets, which are lined with beautiful shade trees and a variety of Colonial Revival and Queen Anne homes, college and commercial buildings.

 American railroading in Virginia was still in its infancy when the Richmond, Fredericksburg and Potomac (RF&P) Railroad Company purchased a 482-acre tract in Hanover County in 1836, bordering its newly-laid tracks.
-The line connected Richmond and Fredericksburg with trade terminals on the Potomac River, providing a more efficient means of trade and transport than the previous combination of stagecoach, ferries, and steamboat routes.
+The line connected Richmond and Fredericksburg, Virginia, with trade terminals on the Potomac River, providing a more efficient means of trade and transport than the previous combination of stagecoach, ferries and steamboat routes.
 The tract served as a source of lumber and fuel until Edwin Robinson became president of the railroad in 1846.
-The “slash” (swamp) seemed an unlikely spot for a resort community; but Robinson realized that it was a perfect distance for the popular country picnics of the day, making a pleasant day trip, as well as providing a convenient rest stop for passengers on the line going north and south.
+What was then deemed a “slash” (swamp) seemed an unlikely spot for a resort community; but Robinson realized that it was a perfect distance for the popular country picnics of the day, making a pleasant day trip, as well as providing a convenient rest stop for passengers on the line going north and south.

-Very little of the antebellum Ashland remains.
-The Civil War brought economic disaster upon Ashland, its tourist trade ruined with the termination of travel to the north; and the town saw both battles and officer’s balls, being so close to the armed conflicts surrounding Richmond.
+Very little of antebellum Ashland remains.
+The Civil War brought economic disaster upon the town, its tourist trade ruined with the termination of travel to the north; and the community saw both battles and officer’s balls, being so close to the armed conflicts surrounding Richmond.
 Post-war depression affected both Ashland and the RF&P, as it did all over the South.
 The railroad struggled to restore its tracks and rolling stock.
-Meantime, the ownership of the Ashland and Mineral Well Company lots passed through several hands and into those of the Randolph-Macon College of Boydton, Va., in 1868.
-The school, which was also suffering from investments in failed Confederate Bonds, not to mention the critical loss its rail link, moved to Ashland for its more central location on the main north-south rail line.
+In the meantime, the ownership of the Ashland and Mineral Well Company lots passed through several hands and into those of the Randolph-Macon College of Boydton, Virginia, in 1868.
+The school, which was also suffering from investments in failed Confederate bonds, not to mention the critical loss of its rail link, moved to Ashland for its more central location on the main north-south rail line.
 This proved a wise move for both the college and the town, restoring economic life to both.
-In the 1870s and 1880s the college began to erect its own buildings; three of these original four still face the railroad tracks and were placed on National Register of Historic Places in 1979.
+In the 1870s and 1880s the college began to erect its own buildings; three of these original four still face the railroad tracks and were placed on the National Register of Historic Places in 1979.